xer0x/devops-wci-sample/README.md

 The forbidden Pulumi CrossWalk (@pulumi/awsx) looks like a much easier path.

 The "@pulumi/docker-build" module builds a container named "latest", at least when following their docs.
+I got stuck building the container for awhile.
+The example code includes "caching", but it was not worth figuring out why it did not work.

 The async promises code is semi-hidden in Pulumi.
 This totally confused me. `JSON.stringify({value: pulumi_value.apply(x => x + 1)})`` This code won't run the apply, until after the original value is used.
 To fix it, I had to add a`pulumi.all()` call to force it to wait.

+Researched auto-scaling, and it looks like "target" based is the simplest.
+We can have it increase the number of desired containers to run.

+Setting up an Application Load Balancer with DNS to wrap this up.
+It's not done, and I'm over the time.